ericswpark/2025-sighorse/main.typ

 In this paper-masquerading-as-a-research-paper-but-not-really-a-research-paper,
 I will discuss the process of migrating the Events site of Purdue Hackers from the antiquated NextJS-based codebase to a new AstroJS-based codebase.
-In the process, I'll also go over the process of integrating all of the event metadata and details from Sanity, which we used to keep track of historical events, into the site codebase itself using the Content Collections feature of AstroJS.
+In the process, I'll also go over the process of integrating all the event metadata and details from Sanity, which we used to keep track of historical events, into the site codebase itself using the Content Collections feature of AstroJS.

 == Definitions

-NextJS and AstroJS are two Javascript (JS) frameworks that developers can use to build their webapps and websites.
+NextJS and AstroJS are two JavaScript (JS) frameworks that developers can use to build their webapps and websites.
 NextJS is primarily developed by the Vercel corporation, while AstroJS is built more by the community overall.

 Sanity is a Content Management System (CMS), which ensures that "content" -- in our case, past event information and retrospectives -- all follow a specific format so that our frontend can easily convert the data coming over from Sanity into the final webpage that users can view.
-In addition, Sanity stores all of the information in a database, along with the image assets associated with each event.
+In addition, Sanity stores all the information in a database, along with the image assets associated with each event.

 Finally, TailwindCSS is a CSS framework that allows web developers and designers